hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

 Column-level permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Column-level permissions determine access to columns in the rows that accessible based on row-level permissions.
+Column-level permissions determine access to columns in the rows that are accessible based on row-level permissions.
 These permissions are simple selections:

 .. thumbnail:: ../../../../img/graphql/manual/auth/column-level-permissions.png